-According to a report by the Project Management Institute (PMI) in 2017, 14% of the IT projects fail.
-14%, this number only represents the total failure.
+According to a report, 14% of IT projects fail.
 If we look at the projects which don’t fail completely, 31% are ones which didn’t even meet their goal, 43% exceeded their budget and resources whereas 49% were delayed.

 Looking at the staggering numbers above, you can clearly understand there are practices and activities which are being neglected or not done correctly.
 These numbers don’t just talk about failure, they also talk about financial losses and demoralization of the employee working on the project.

 Simply put, poor planning is the number one mistake which results in the failure of the project.
 Poor planning can result in bad time management, inaccurate requirements understanding, inability to understand the risks and challenges associated currently, project objectives definition and finally dissatisfied customers.

 Incorporating the scoping exercise in your initial project planning not only increases the chances of project success but can also provide with the solid grounding and requirement analysis it needs from the start.

 Importance of Scoping Exercise for Big Data Transformation Projects